Tanmay-jam/ML-projects/README.md

      1. ML01-Linear regression 1

-           This is a simple llinear regression model with 'x' as single input variable and 'y' as output predicted using sklearn's linaer regression module inpython.
+           This is a simple llinear regression model with 'x' as single input variable and 'y' as output predicted using sklearn's linaer regression module in python.